mborhi/IPO-Underpricing/README.md

 # Models

-We have begun implementing the random forest model using Tensorflow.
+We have begun implementing the random forest model using Scikit-learn.

 # Libraries

 We are using the following libraries so far:
-  * TensorFlow - Used for training and classifying with our selected models as well as for analyzing the results
+  * Scikit-learn - Used for training and classifying with our selected models as well as for analyzing the results
   * Pandas - Used for general data handling, especially importing and combining data from csv files